lgaudencio/brain-tumor-detection/README.md

 No automated unit testing was performed, this will be scheduled for the next release.

+## Bugs

+.h5 File Size - When calculating the average image size of the dataset, it stated that it was over 400px in both width and height.
+I planned to reduce the average size so that it wouldn’t cause a limit issue.
+Unfortunately, I skipped the part where I would have done a simple mathematical calculation to reduce the image size, so when it came time to save the .h5 file, it was not possible due to size limits.
+Therefore, I had to go back to the code and reduce the size of the dataset images to successfully save the .h5 file.

+Categorical Cross Entropy - When using Categorical Cross Entropy as the loss function in the model architecture, it would give an error as an output.
+This loss function was first used as it is a loss function that is used for multi-class classification and as the SoftMax function was being used this seemed like the correct loss function to use.
+By conducting some research, I then decided to use Sparse Categorical Cross Entropy as the loss function and when the model was run there was no error.
+This is due to the fact that Categorical Cross Entropy are used for labels that are one-hot encoded and Sparse Categorical Cross Entropy is used for labels that are encoded as integers, which is the case (healthy = 0, tumour = 1).

+## Unfixed Bugs

+There are no unfixed bugs

 ## Deployment

 Live link to the app: [Brain Tumor Detection](https://brain-tumor-detection-pp5-844e1e6ea166.herokuapp.com/)